Signed in as:

 filler@godaddy.com

 My relationship with plants began when I was very young.
-Some of my earliest memories of growing up in suburban Chicago is helping my mom in her "Victory" garden.
+Some of my earliest memories of growing up in suburban Chicago are helping my mom in her "Victory" garden.
 We were the only folks in the neighborhood who had any kind of a vegetable plot.
-We had a large flower garden as well.
+We had a large flower garden, as well.
 Doing tasks in the garden didn't really feel like work to me.

 I loved going into the garden and grabbing some pea pods, a few cherry tomatoes.
 It was so much fun to get a stalk of rhubarb from the large rhubarb patch that seemed to grow wild under some trees on one side of the backyard, and eat it raw with salt.
 With all of these "treats" free for the taking, I didn't mind helping water or weed.